Knogobert/ntn-boilerplate/README.md

 - > I tried logging into/saving in Netlify CMS, but I can't
 - It may be that you haven't [enabled Netlify Identity](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity) or [setup the Git Gateway](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity#services) correctly, [check the docs](https://www.netlifycms.org/docs/git-gateway-backend/)

+- > I get Netlify emails but can't use them to login etc.
+- It is probably because the 'netlify-identity-widget' is only included in the `/admin`-page.
+[Follow the advice here](https://answers.netlify.com/t/common-issue-netlify-cms-git-gateway-email-not-confirmed/10690) or enable the included email-templates’ paths in Netlify, under [Site Settings > Identity > Emails](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity) and there you can set `/static/emails/THE_TEMPLATE_NAME.html` for each template.
+This will make sure to use the correct links inside the emails.
+Look at @audetcameron’s [screenshot here](https://github.com/Knogobert/ntn-boilerplate/issues/8#issuecomment-841469850).

 - > "This repository is configured for Git LFS but 'git-lfs' was not found on your path."
 - Install git-lfs then run `git lfs install` in project root.
 Then to download the images, run `git lfs pull`.
 Or if you don't want to download the files/can't login to the lfs server, run `git lfs install --skip-smudge` instead.